-- Diet: Whole food diet + Intermittent and prolonged fasting
+- Diet: Whole food diet + Intermittent Fasting

-In this case the biggest barrier to weight loss and feeling better was the insulin resistance and the thyroid resistance.
+In this case, the biggest barrier to weight loss and feeling better was the insulin resistance and thyroid resistance that she was facing.

 Most people think that treating insulin resistance is as easy as just cutting out carbs.